gold-alex/CreateMPLS-Administrative-App/README.md

 ## Admin Usage

-1. Register to make a new account and input the given admin registration code.
+1. Register to make a new account and input the given admin registration code

 2. Log in and you will be taken to the Dashboard containing graphs and charts on student breakdown and data grids below displaying all student, teacher, and attendance data.
 To change registration codes for administrators and teachers, head to the bottom of the page to find the update fields.
 ![](https://raw.githubusercontent.com/gold-alex/create-mpls-gifs/main/Dashboard-Charts.gif)

-3. On the "Students" page, admins can add students, edit existing students, and view and filter existing students.
+3. On the "Students" page, admins can add students, edit existing students, and view and filter existing students
 ![](https://raw.githubusercontent.com/gold-alex/create-mpls-gifs/main/Student-Page.gif)

 5. On the "Programs" page admins can create new programs and assign teachers and students to existing programs.
 (Note: Only  teachers can be added to programs, admins DO NOT show up.)
 On the bottom of the page, admins can view and filter existing programs.

-6. On the "Staff" page admins can edit the names of existing Create MPLS staff and deactivate staff.
+6. On the "Staff" page admins can edit the names of existing Create MPLS staff and deactivate staff

 ## Built With
  - PostgreSQL